 Pastoral Care and Prayer Request Form

-To request a visit from clergy or lay ministers, please fill out the Pastoral Care Request Form or call or email the Rector, The Rev. Dr. Lee Shafer in the Church Office at 502-587-6011.
+To request a visit from clergy or lay ministers, call or email the Rector, The Rev. Dr. Lee Shafer in the Church Office at 502-587-6011.
 If desiring to add a name to the intercessory prayer list, prayer cards are also available in the pews and may be placed in the Offering Plate or handed to an usher.
 Typically, names remain on the Prayer List for four weeks.
 Respecting confidentiality, we usually use only first names.

 When to Call a Member of the Clergy